 2. Sell or Recycle It

 If professional repair isn’t an option for your phone, you can always sell it broken or recycle it.
-Many companies will buy water-damaged cell phones, though some will consider a phone with water damage broken.
-The amount you can expect for a water-damaged phone depends on the extent of the damage and whether the water triggered its water damage indicator.
+Many businesses will buy water-damaged cell phones, though some will consider a phone with water damage as broken.
+The amount you can expect for a water-damaged phone can depend on the extent of the damage and if the water triggered its water damage indicator.
 You can put any cash you get toward buying a replacement phone.

-Recycling is an eco-friendly solution for getting rid of a water-damaged cell phone.
-Although only 21% of smartphone owners in America recycle their used phones, doing so is undoubtedly healthier for the environment than sending them to landfills.
-While you aren’t likely to get much money back when you recycle a damaged phone, you’re helping with reducing pollution, which is a good feeling.
+Recycling is an eco-friendly way to get rid of a water-damaged cell phone.
+While most smartphone owners still don’t recycle their used devices, doing so is healthier for the environment than sending them to landfills.
+The smartphone repair market has grown dramatically – cellphone screen repair spending alone surged to $8.3 billion in 2023, nearly tripling from $3.4 billion in 2018, according to Allstate Protection Plans research.
+That growth reflects just how many devices are damaged each year, which makes responsible disposal more important than ever.
+While you aren’t likely to get much money back recycling a damaged phone, you’re helping reduce pollution, which is a rewarding feeling.

 3. Buy Used

-If your phone is old or you were already due for an upgrade, it might be better to forego the repairs and buy a new device.
-Repairing extensive water damage and replacing multiple components of your device can be as expensive or more so than simply replacing your cell phone.
+If your phone is old or you were already due for an upgrade, it may be better to forego the repairs and buy a new device.
+Repairing extensive water damage and replacing multiple parts of your device can be as expensive or more so than simply replacing your cell phone.

-If you’re in the market for a new cell phone but want to avoid paying full price, shop at Gazelle.
-We offer used Apple, Samsung and Android phones with certified quality for a fraction of the cost of a new phone.
-You can choose from a wide selection of pre-owned cell phones to find the best replacement for you.
+If you’re in the market for a new cell phone but want to stay away from paying full price, shop at Gazelle.
+We give you used Apple, Samsung and Android phones with certified quality for a fraction of the cost of a new phone.
+You can choose from a wide set of pre-owned cell phones to find the best replacement.

 Shop Used Cell Phones at Gazelle

 If a repair isn’t in your cell phone’s future, Gazelle is the best place to buy used phones for less.
-We’re a reputable reseller with honest and fair pricing.
-With our Gazelle Certified guarantee, you can be sure your new cell phone is in good working order.
-Plus, our 30-day returns give you peace of mind just in case your purchase isn’t everything you hoped.
+We’re a respected reseller with honest and fair pricing.
+With our Gazelle Certified guarantee, you can be sure your new cell phone is in working order.
+Our 30-day returns give you security just in case your buy isn’t everything you hoped.

-Browse our selection of used phones today!
-Looking to regularly update to the latest iPhone?
-Check out the Gazelle Flex program for the most affordable way to experience the latest certified preowned iPhone models.
+Browse our selection of used phones!
+Looking to update to the latest iPhone?
+Check out the Gazelle Flex program for the most affordable way to experience the latest certified preowned iPhone models – an alternative when water damage repair costs can run $269-$699 through Apple or $60-$300 at a third-party shop.
+Not sure which model is right for you?
+Read our guide to the best Apple iPhone to buy, or explore the best phones under $300 if you’re shopping on a budget.